FragSoc/barotrauma-docker/README.md

 - Mods files at `/mods`

 **Note:** *if you use a [bind mount](https://docs.docker.com/storage/bind-mounts/), the host path you mount into the container *must* be owned by UID/GID `999`*

-## Known Issues

-- Game save state isn't stored in a volume yet
-- Coloured output from the server does not appear in docker logs unless running in interactive mode
-- Issuing commands to the server is extremely cumbersome
-- The docker `--user` flag is not supported

 ## Licensing